TradeIdeasPhilip/jpeg/README.md

 - Split the image into 3 separate color planes
   - I will focus on a black and white image for now.
 - Split the color plane into 8x8 squares.
-  - There's nothing specials about that size or shape.
+  - There’s nothing specials about that size or shape.
   - I am currently investigating some alternatives.
 - Apply a transformation to the each square.
   - JPEG uses a discrete cosine transform.
-  - This is where I'm _seriously_ deviating from the JPEG algorithm.
+  - This is where I’m _seriously_ deviating from the JPEG algorithm.
-  - I'm trying a variety of linear transforms.
+  - I’m trying a variety of linear transforms.
 - Quantize each result
-  - I.e. Decide ho much precision to use when saving the result.
+  - I.e. Decide how much precision to use when saving the result.
-  - And where to use more precision and where it's safe to approximate more.
+  - And where to use more precision and where it’s safe to approximate more.
 - Entropy encode that result
   - One last layer of compression.
   - This is lossless compression.